Descriptors

 of aMethodDescriptorProto

-— it is done so via a fully-qualified name plus a leading dot.
+—it does so via a fully qualified name plus a leading dot.
 So if a field is an enum of typefoo.bar.Enum

 , then the string in thetype_name